XirtamInteractive/DaneCallaghan/README.md

 ## Ideal Job

-As my ideal job isn't currently specidiacally IT.
+As my ideal job isn't currently specifically IT.